-Have you checked out our open-source end-user interface on GitHub?
+Have you checked out our open-source End-user interface on GitHub yet?
 It can be used either as is, modified to fit your needs, or only as an inspiration for your own code.
 Since last time we posted about it, we have updated it with a bunch of new features.
 Have a look and feel free to give us some feedback if you do decide to try it.

-Archiving.
 Your Halon nodes archives can now be managed directly from the Messages tab in the interface.
 This feature allows the end-users to browse, preview, resend and download messages from the archives.

-Monitor rate-limits in real-time.
-This feature makes it possible to monitor Halon script rate limits from your Halon node(s) in real-time when logged in as an administrator.
+This feature makes it possible to monitor HSL rate limits from your Halon nodes in real-time (when logged in as an administrator).
 This can be very useful to get a quick glance at for example which users are sending large amounts of email (or suspect spam) or to discover other anomalies.
 It can also be used to reset rate limits for specific users.

-Database based graphs.
-Before it was only possible to fetch the graphs from the Halon nodes directly but now it’s possible to create graphs based on the database-log.
+Before it was only possible to fetch the graphs from the Halon nodes directly but now it’s also possible to create graphs based on the data in the local database.

-More themes.
-The end-user interface is based on Bootstrap and uses a templating system called Twig which makes it very easy to switch between different themes and also make your own modification to them.
+The interface is based on Bootstrap and uses a templating system called Twig which makes it very easy to switch between different themes and also make your own modification to them.
 We now provide multiple themes to choose from but you could also easily implement your own themes as well.

 It’s now possible to create, edit and remove database users directly from the interface (when logged in as an administrator).